• Buy From Us

 #6.
 Solving problems

 In a crisis, a client’s distressing emotions can easily overwhelm them.
 Radical acceptance assists a client in moving away from purely emotional thinking and toward a more middle-of-the-road review (a gray area rather than a black-and-white one).
-This Problem-Solving Worksheet for Adults assists clients in accepting a situation radically by critically examining the problem and considering possible solutions objectively.

 #7.
 Radical Acceptance Coping Mantras